-cation Requirements with Notes for Majors 8 Either ENGL B101 or ENGL B105; B101L; and either ENGL B102 or ENGL B106.
+I. General Education Requirements with Notes for Majors Either ENGL B101 or ENGL B105; and either ENGL B102 or ENGL B106.
 Each course must have a grade of "C" or higher.
-Students may place out of ENGL B101L with an appropriate score on the Freshman English Placement Exam.
-Students who transfer into USCB with credit for first-semester freshman composition are exempt from the ENGL B101L requirement.
-Numeri ical and Analytical Reasoning Speech COMM B140, B201 or B230 Liberal Arts Liberal Arts Electives (humanities or social/behavioral sciences) 1 1 courses from the following disciplines: AFAM, ANTH, ARTH, ARTS, ECON, ENGL, FREN, GEOG, HIST, MUSC, PHIL, POLI, PSYC, RELG, SOCY, SPAN, COMM, THEA.
-One-hour credits in MUSC and THEA may not be used to fulfill this requirement.
-2 courses from: ARTH, ARTS, MUSC, or THEA.
-One-hour credits in MUSC and THEA may not be used to fulfill this requirement.
-3 courses from: ANTH, ECON, GEOG, GLST, LING, POLI, PSYC, and SOCY.
-Natural Sciences Two courses, at least one with associated laboratory Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
+Numerical and Analytical Reasoning Speech COMM B140, B201 or B2303 Liberal Arts Liberal Arts Electives (humanities or social/behavioral sciences) 1 Natural Sciences Two courses, at least one with associated laboratory Courses from: ASTR, BIOL, CHEM, MSCI, and PHYS.
 One of the natural science courses may be a 3-credit course that is designed without a separate laboratory or field component, but which incorporates these components in the main curriculum.
 The other natural science course must be a 4-credit course with embedded or separately listed laboratory.
 BIOL B110 and BIOL B120 cannot both be taken for credit.
 Two courses outside the Natural Science curriculum also satisfy the 3-credit course requirement of Natural Science: ANTH B101 and PSYC B361.
 Students may elect to take them as either fulfilling a Natural Science General Education requirement or a Social Science General Education requirement, but not both.